CGLab-GIST/target-aware-denoising/README.md

 ## Test with example codes
+We provide the codes for various denoisers (e.g., cross-bilateral, [OIDN](https://www.openimagedenoise.org/), linear regression with G-buffers) and our target-aware denoiser for inverse MC rendering.

-To test our method using the provided codes and data, you can proceed in the following order:
+For running the provided codes, you can proceed in the following order:

 1. Build and run docker image
 ```